-Slepkow, Slepkow & Associates is involved in all aspects of business law in Rhode Island and Massachusetts.
-We can assist you in creating limited liability companies, sub S and C corporations, general partnerships and sole proprietorships.
-Typically, we advise our clients which business entity will best serve their needs; we register the entity in either the State of Rhode Island, the Commonwealth of Massachusetts, or both; we draft the documents necessary to form the entity, including bylaws, minutes of initial meetings, stock certificates and operating agreements; we obtain a federal tax identification number for the entity and we prepare the required annual reports.
+The Rhode Island corporate and business attorneys and lawyers at Slepkow, Slepkow & Associates are involved in all aspects of business law in Rhode Island and Massachusetts (MA).
+We can assist you in creating limited liability companies, sub S and C corporations, general partnerships and sole proprietorship.
+Typically, we advise our clients which business entity will best serve their needs; we register the entity in either the State of Rhode Island, the Commonwealth of Massachusetts (MA), or both.
+We also draft the documents necessary to form the entity, including bylaws, minutes of initial meetings, stock certificates and operating agreements.
+We obtain a federal tax identification number for the entity and we prepare the required annual reports.

-We also advise shareholders and partners on their rights and responsibilities as a member of a corporation or partnership.
+We also advise shareholders and partners on their rights and responsibilities as a member of a corporation or partnership in RI and MA.

-We draft buy-sell agreements between the members, shareholders or partners of business entities.
+We draft Rhode Island and Mass. buy-sell agreements between the members, shareholders or partners of business entities

-The practice of business law ultimately involves building a relationship and trust between the client and its attorney.
+The practice of corporate law ultimately involves building a relationship and trust between the client and its attorney.
 We encourage clients to keep us informed of developments and changes in their business plans.
 We are always available for consultation.
-We earn the trust of our business clients.
+We earn the trust of our corporate clients.

 1) Should I protect my home and personal assets by incorporating my business?